Close

 2. Eczema

-A prevalent skin condition observed in adults as well as babies, the discolouration of the skin is seen primarily as a result of eczema.
-Most of the times, eczema is triggered when the sensitive skin of a baby comes into contact with any substance that triggers an allergy.
-At times, it could a result of oral intake or even the presence of dehydrated skin that leads to the development of an eczema-like condition.
+Eczema is a prevalent skin condition observed in adults and babies.
+It primarily causes skin discolouration.
+Eczema is usually triggered when a baby’s sensitive skin comes into contact with any substance that triggers an allergy.
+At times, it could result from oral intake or even the presence of dehydrated skin that leads to an eczema-like condition (2).

 Symptoms

-Itching in various areas of the body combined with red coloured bumps on the chest, arms, and other body regions.
+Itching in various body areas combined with red-coloured bumps on the chest, arms, and other body regions (2).

 Eczema